 A panel discussion for ABC-TV’s Big Ideas program presented by Dr Paul Willis, RiAus Director.

-You can view the Highlights below and the full segment online.
+You can view the Highlights below.

 Modern technology is rearranging the possibilities for families and relationships.
 We can fertilise eggs in-vitro and buy sperm over the internet.
 People can have sex without any danger of having babies, and have babies without having sex.
 Families can have a mum and dad, or one or the other, or two mums, or two dads.
 We ask what the “natural” family looks like, and how that should affect the family arrangements we recognise.
 We also ask what happens when a whole generation starts having children in non-traditional family units.
 How will the next generation of children turn out?
 What does it mean for the future of our society and our species?